EdwardKHKim/vision_and_autonomous_surgical_movement/README.md

 ![System Overview](images/system.png)

 The diagram is an overview including the transformation node which is not included in this repository.
 The transformation node will be located in a separate repository.
+The autonomous movement node included in this repository is dependent on the user to provide the direct cartesian coordinates of the object of interest.

 ## Computer Pre-Check
 The following repository is dependent on components that only work on Ubuntu.
 If your machine is running on macOS, download [Virtual Machine](https://www.virtualbox.org/) and [Ubuntu](https://ubuntu.com/download/desktop).
 If the speed of Ubuntu is slow, you need to allocate more RAM.